MakerSpace10/A.T.L.A.S.-Arduino/README.md

 Serial.print("Z btn: ");
 Serial.println(nunchuck1.getButtonZ());
 ```
 This takes in the updated values comming from the Wii Nunchuck and prints them to the Serial Monitor.
 All the functions are very intuitive and self explanitory.
+The rest of the code is in the "Code/WiichuckStarter" folder.

 ### Transceiver
 A transceiver is a modual that can send and recive data.
 For this project I used the NRF24L01 base modual.
 This has a range of about 100 meters (that's over 300 feet).
 When adding it to the project, follow [How to Mechatronics](https://howtomechatronics.com/tutorials/arduino/arduino-wireless-communication-nrf24l01-tutorial/#:~:text=nRF24L01%20Transceiver%20Module,-Let's%20take%20a&text=It%20uses%20the%202.4%20GHz,2.4%20%E2%80%93%202.5GHz%20ISM%20band) guide.
 They go into much further detail than I care to do.
 When wiring, the pictoral guide that in cludes a 10-100 uF capasitor is what you should use.
 This will prevent any power supply noise and any associated issues.